Accessibility Percolation with Rough Mount Fuji labels: Proof of Theorem : characterising the critical value using a multitype branching process approach

 \section{Proof of Theorem \ref{theomultitype}: characterising the critical value using a multitype branching process approach}

-We will use a different approach to prove Theorem \ref{theomultitype}, by viewing the number of vertices in generation $h$ whose paths from the root are increasing as a multitype branching process.
+To prove Theorem \ref{theomultitype}, we again view the number of vertices in generation $h$ whose paths from the root are increasing as a multitype branching process; but now, instead of counting the number of such paths directly, and discretising and bounding from below as we did in Section \ref{sec:perco_explicit_GW}, we instead use a martingale argument to obtain an accurate asymptotic growth rate.

 For vertex $v$ in our Bienaym\'e-Galton-Watson tree, we assign it a \emph{type} $(U_v,|v|)$, where $U_v$ is simply the i.i.d.~Uniform$(0,1)$ random variable associated to $v$ and $|v|$ is the generation of $v$ in the tree (or equivalently, its distance from the root).

 To demonstrate with a simple example, consider the case when $T$ is a regular tree where every vertex has $m$ children for some integer $m\ge 2$.
 Let $\mathcal N_h$ be the set of vertices in generation $h$ whose paths from the root are increasing.
 Then a vertex of type $(u,h)$ that falls within $\mathcal N_h$ has a random number of children in $\mathcal N_{h+1}$ whose distribution is $\operatorname{Bin} \big(m, (1-u + \theta)\wedge 1\big)$, and each of these children has an i.i.d.~type, whose first component is uniform on $((u -\theta)\vee 0, 1)$.
 Thus the sequence $(\mathcal N_h,\,h\ge 0)$ forms a multitype branching process \cite{athreya_ney:branching_processes}.